wolffaxn/docker-golang/README.md

 cd docker-golang
 ```

-# Build, run and test all images using the docker command
+# Build and run all images using the docker command

 ## Set environment variables